springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ![Hints](https://user-images.githubusercontent.com/15365576/210446292-047bb015-34b4-4b50-a29a-567d95b41faa.png)

 The `hint` property adds hint text under the main label text but *inside* the `<label>`.
 This means it is automatically available to screen reader software.

 ```json
 "hint": "Add the funder(s) of your research for this manuscript"
 ```

-Always place hint text above the text input instead of outside it.
-This will prevent users from mistaking it as a value and skipping the field.
+Placing the hint text above the text input will prevent users from mistaking it as a value and skipping the field.

 #### Data properties